z0o0p/alohomora/README.md

 ```

 ## Contributions <3
 Anyone willing to contribute to this project is most welcome.
-Just [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository to your profile, work on your changes, and then create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) when satisfied with your work.
+Please refer to the [contributing guidelines](https://github.com/z0o0p/alohomora/blob/master/CONTRIBUTING.md) to get started.